Forgery Defense Lawyer in Westwood

 Oftentimes, a case can be defended on the element of “intent.”
 Showing that you forged a document is not enough.
-The prosecution also must prove that your intent was to done with the intent to injure or defraud someone.
+The prosecution also must prove that your intent was to injure or defraud someone.
 We have seen cases where a person gives our client permission to fill out a check, and then changes their story.
 We have seen cases where our clients had no idea that the document was forged but was improperly charged with forgery.

 Our firm consists of local attorneys who have worked in the area for years.
 Each attorney is familiar with the courts and has a great reputation within the legal field.

 At EKG, our firm offers a free inital consultation to learn more about your case and to ensure our team is the best fit for you.

 Our legal team does not back down from a challenge.
 We fight to ensure that the rights, futures and freedoms of our clients are protected.

 Proven Track Record

 Our attorneys have successfully helped thousands of clients reach a positive outcome in their cases.
 We have acheived this by using our experience and expertise to our advantage.

 We are available 24/7 to best suit the needs of our clients.
 We pride ourselves on providing each of our clients and their cases with the personal attention and commitment that they deserve.